Written by Michael VanDerLaan

 Scotty Cameron’s Squareback is their extension of the Newport design.
 This means that it is very similar to their classic blade designs, but the back flange is extended a little bit - giving it a “square back” head shape.

-While the head obviously isn’t truly a square - that would make it an egregiously large mallet - the putter represents the subtlest entry possible into the “mid mallet” category - while still masquerading as a blade.
+While the head obviously isn’t truly a square - that would make it an egregiously large mallet, like the LAB Directed Force 2.1 - the putter represents the subtlest entry possible into the “mid mallet” category - while still masquerading as a blade.

 Who Should Use An Evnroll ER2 Putter